 On this day 20 years ago, June 23, 1988, James Hansen, head of NASA Goddard Institute for Space Studies, testified to the U.S. Senate Committee on Energy and Natural Resources that it was 99 percent probable that global warming had begun.
-With 20 years of lost opportunities behind us, the need for definitive action is growing ever greater.
-So what better time to answer your question?
+With 20 years of lost opportunities behind us, the need for definitive action is … Continued

 A friend just found out that he has major termites in his house.
 He has no choice but to take steps to get rid of them.
 That said, what is the least environmentally offensive method of doing this?
-And on a purely theoretical note, if he had the ability to not do anything and eventually rebuild the house, is it easy to assume that fumigating would do less harm on a large scale than building an all-new house?
+And on a purely theoretical note, if he had the ability to not do anything and eventually … Continued

 AskPablo: LED lights are amazing but expensive.
 By switching to them, will I save energy and money over the long run?